 Synaptic Package Manager

-Synaptic is a graphical front-end to apt (Advanced Package Tool), the package management system in Bodhi Linux.
+Synaptic Package Manager is a graphical front-end to apt (Advanced Package Tool), the package management system in Bodhi Linux.
 It combines the point-and-click simplicity with the power of the apt

 or apt-get